List of New Testament verses not included in modern English translations: John 7:53–8:11

 By its own context, this paragraph appears misplaced; in the verse preceding this pericope (namely verse 7:52) Jesus is conversing or arguing with a group of men, and in the verse following this pericope (verse 8:12) he is speaking "again unto them", even though verses 8:9–10 would indicate he was alone in the Temple courtyard and also that a day has passed.
-It would seem possible that, originally, 7:52 was immediately followed by 8:12, and somehow this pericope was inserted between them, interrupting the narrative.

-The pericope does not appear in the oldest Codexes – א, A,B,C,L,N,T,W,X,Δ,θ,Ψ – nor in papyri p^{66} or p^{75}, nor in minuscules 33, 157, 565, 892, 1241, or ƒ^{1424} nor in the Peshitta.
-(Note: In the case of Codex A and C, the manuscripts are damaged so that the actual text of John 7:53–8:11 is missing but the surrounding text does not leave enough space for the pericope to have been present.
+It would seem possible that, originally, 7:52 was immediately followed by 8:12, and somehow this pericope was inserted between them, interrupting the narrative.The pericope does not appear in the oldest Codices – Codex Sinaiticus, Codex Alexandrinus, Codex Vaticanus, Codex Ephraemi Rescriptus, Codex Regius, Codex Petropolitanus Purpureus, Codex Borgianus, Codex Washingtonianus, Codex Monacensis, Codex Sangallensis, Codex Koridethi, Codex Athous Lavrensis – nor in Papyri 66 or 75, nor in Minuscules 33, 157, 565, 892, 1241, or Family 1424 nor in the Peshitta.
+(Note: In the case of Codex Alexandrinus and Codex Ephraemi Rescriptus, the manuscripts are damaged so that the actual text of John 7:53–8:11 is missing but the surrounding text does not leave enough space for the pericope to have been present.
 In the case of the papyri, these are so very fragmentary that they show only that the pericope was not in its familiar place at the beginning of chapter 8.)
 Scrivener lists more than 50 minuscules that lack the pericope, and several more in which the original scribe omitted it but a later hand inserted it.
 It is also missing from the Syriac and Sahidic versions and some Egyptian versions.
-The earliest Greek Codex showing this pericope at all is D (Codex Bezae), of the 5th or 6th century – but the text in D has conspicuous variants from the Textus Receptus/KJV version, and some Old Latin manuscripts no older than the 5th century, and many subsequent Greek and Latin manuscripts all at the familiar location following John 7:52.
-The first Greek Church Father to mention the pericope in its familiar place was Euthymius, of the 12th century.

 Westcott and Hort summarize the evidence as follows:

 Not only is [the section on the Woman taken in Adultery] passed over in silence in every Greek commentary of which we have any knowledge, down to that of Theophylact inclusive (11th–12th centuries); but with the exception of a reference in the Apostolic Constitutions (?
 4th century), and a statement by an obscure Nicon (10th century or later) that it was expunged by the Armenians, not the slightest allusion to it has yet been discovered in the whole of Greek theology before the 12th century.
-The earliest Greek mss containing it, except the Western Codex Bezae [5th century], are of the 8th century. [...]
+The earliest Greek manuscripts containing it, except the Western Codex Bezae [5th century], are of the 8th century. [...]
 It has no right to a place in the Fourth Gospel, yet it is evidently from an ancient source, and it could not now without serious loss be entirely banished from the New Testament.